Learning.com at PBL World

-Today's students need critical thinking, problem solving, and other 21st century skills to master the new standards and demonstrate their knowledge on the new assessments.
-PARCC and Smarter Balanced will require students to have core technology skills such as keyboarding and word processing skills as well as demonstrate creativity, critical thinking, collaboration, and communication skills.
+Today's students need critical thinking, problem solving, and other 21st century skills to master the new standards and demonstrate their knowledge on Next-Generation Assessments.
+They also need computer skills such as keyboarding, word processing, charts and graphs, and the ability to do online research.

-Beginning in 4th grade, students will be expected to respond to questions using a word processor.
-Writing standards require students be able to type two pages of text in one sitting.
+Beginning in 4th grade, students will be expected to respond to assessment questions using a word processor.
+Writing standards will require students be able to type two pages of text in one sitting.
 The number of pages students are to type in one sitting increases throughout the grade levels.
-Not only are students unfamiliar with typing large quantities of text, they are not familiar with using the various writing processes on the computer to organize their thoughts without pencil and paper.

 Inquiry Prepares Students for Success

-Inquiry’s projects addresses the skills students need to prepare them to correctly answer specific questions on a computer-based assessment and prepare them to use technology as an educational tool.
+Inquiry’s projects address the 21st century skills students needed for Next-Generation Assessments and encourages them to use technology as an educational tool.

 Sample PARCC Assessment Question with Connecting Inquiry Project: